threadi/lw-product-swatches-light/readme.txt

 = @@VersionNumber@@ =

-* Added GitHub action to build releases
+- Added GitHub action to build releases
+- Added transients object handler for each message in backend
-* Moved this changelog to GitHub
+- Moved this changelog to GitHub
+- Changed dialog script to "easy-dialog-for-wordpress"
+- Now compatible with PHPStan
+- Default position for swatches resulted in error

 [older changes](https://github.com/threadi/lw-product-swatches-light/blob/master/changelog.md)